 Our nurses generally provide one-to-one nursing care and support overnight in your home, usually for eight or nine hours.
 In some areas, we also offer care for a shorter period of time, or during the evening or daytime, as well as care at very short notice in a crisis.

 We provide nursing care in partnership with the NHS.
 Our nursing services cover 94% of the UK's population, but the exact service we provide in each area varies according to what support the local NHS trust has decided it needs from us.

 You can find out more about the care and support we offer in your area, and how to get a Marie Curie Nurse, by talking to your district nurse or GP.

 Macmillan nurses care for people with cancer, from when they’re first diagnosed.
 They generally spend up to an hour in someone’s home, providing advice on managing pain and controlling symptoms, as well as emotional support.

 Our nurses care for people with all terminal illnesses, including terminal cancer, towards the end of their lives.
 They generally spend several hours at a time in your home providing care and support, usually overnight.

 More about our nursing services

 Given the choice, most of us would want to die peacefully at home, surrounded by the people who mean the most to us.
 Marie Curie Nurses make this possible.
-Our service is free to the people we care for and their families.Support our nurses
+Our service is free to the people we care for and their families.Meet our nurses